MicrosoftDocs/well-architected/well-architected/iot/iot-cost-optimization.md

 You can choose the protocol that your IoT devices use to send telemetry.
 [Choose the right protocol](/azure/iot-hub/iot-hub-devguide-protocols) for your scenario to reduce transmission sizes and costs.
 Use cases such as field gateways, industry open protocol, and IoT network selection also affect costs in the transport layer.

-[Managing connectivity and reliable messaging by using Azure IoT Hub device SDKs](/azure/iot-hub/iot-hub-reliability-features-in-sdks) provides high-level guidance for the connectivity and reliable messaging features in Azure IoT device SDKs.
-This guidance helps to reduce costs of handling unexpected behavior between device and Azure IoT services.
+For high-level guidance about the connectivity and reliable messaging features in Azure IoT device SDKs, see [Managing connectivity and reliable messaging by using Azure IoT Hub device SDKs](/azure/iot-hub/iot-hub-reliability-features-in-sdks).
+This guidance helps you reduce the costs of handling unexpected behavior between device and Azure IoT services.

 Device clients regularly send *keep-alive* messages to IoT Hub.
 For flexibility, some [Azure IoT Device SDKs](/azure/iot-hub/iot-hub-mqtt-support#default-keep-alive-timeout) provide the option to set a timespan for the messages if you're using the AMQP or MQTT protocols.
 You don't need to add a keep-alive property in the telemetry if there's no specific requirement for it.
 According to [Charges per operation](/azure/iot-hub/iot-hub-devguide-pricing#charges-per-operation), keep-alive messages aren't charged.